corda/corda/docs/source/design/confidential-identities/design.md

 #### Flows

+A new security protocol will be implemented to within the new flows.
+We introduce a ``ChallengeResponse`` type which is an alias for ``SecureHash.SHA256``.
+This will be randomly generated and used to prevent against replay attacks.

 Three sets of flows will be added:

 1. `RequestKeyFlow` where a `Party` and an optional externalId `UUID` are specified as parameters.
 An optional `PublicKey` parameter may be provided if we we wish to store a mapping between a known `PublicKey` and the `Party`.
-The `Party` is then asked to generate a new key pair, then map the public key to it's own `Party` object.
-This mapping will then be stored locally and shared with the requesting node, which then verifies and stores the mapping.
+The initiating party generates a ``ChallengeResponse`` and sends this to the counter-party who then generates a new key pair.
+The ``ChallengeResonse`` is signed over using the new ``PublicKey`` and sent back to the initiating party.
+The ``ChallengeResponse`` and signature are verified before registering the mapping between ``PublicKey`` and the counter-party's ``CordaX500NAme`` in the requesting parties``IdentityService``.
 2. `ShareKeyFlow` which implements the above but in reverse.
 This flow requests a new key pair and key to `Party` mapping, stores the mapping then shares it with the specified `Party`s.